Yagisan/The-Bustling-Valley/README.md

 # Preamble

 The Bustling Valley is a curated modlist designed for a bigger Stardew Valley experience.
-Designed for experienced players, it comes with 2 big expansions (Ridgeside Village and East Scarp), and several smaller expansions including new NPCS.
+Designed for experienced players, it comes with **2** big expansions (Ridgeside Village, and East Scarp), and several smaller expansions (Lunna - Astray in Stardew Valley, Welcome to Mineral Town, and more) including new NPCS.
 With an enormous variety of new crops, new artisan goods, and new recipes, you'll find something new to specialise your farm in. **It is expected that players will not add additional mods or otherwise change this modlist.**

 **As of 0.4.4 The Bustling Valley will coexist with manual mod installations and/or Nexus Collections.** **This list is self-contained, and includes it's own copy of SMAPI.**